mukhtar-github/mukhtar-github/README.md

 - 🔭 I’m here because I want my work to be documented.
 - 🌱 I’m a *MERN Stack Developer*.
-- ⚡ Fun fact: More Quantity in Repetition = High Quality in Result!
+- ⚡ Fun fact: More Quantity in Repetition = High Quality in Results!